Model theory in compactly generated (tensor-)triangulated categories: Tensor-triangulated categories

 In \cite[Chpt.~7]{WagThesis} an {\em internal} duality for rigidly-compactly generated tensor-triangulated categories ${\cal T}$ is defined.
 In this respect it is somewhat similar to elementary duality in the case that $R$ is a commutative ring, since then the categories of right and left $R$-modules are naturally identified and so, in that particular context, elementary duality is an internal duality on ${\rm Mod}\mbox{-}R$.
 Indeed, for a commutative ring $R$ and the derived-tensor structure on the derived category ${\cal D}_R$, this internal duality coincides with elementary duality, \cite[7.3.5]{WagThesis}.

-The internal duality for rigidly-compactly generated tensor-triangulated ${\cal T}$ comes from Wagstaffe's thesis \cite{WagThesis} and it was also discovered independently by Bird and Williamson \cite{BirWilDualPr}.
+The internal duality for rigidly-compactly generated tensor-triangulated ${\cal T}$ comes from the second author's thesis \cite{WagThesis} and it was also discovered independently by Bird and Williamson \cite{BirWilDualPr}.
 In \cite{WagThesis} it is defined in terms of cohomological ideals, Serre subcategories and definable subcategories; here we note that it can also be defined at the level of formulas and pp-pairs.
 We continue to assume that ${\cal T}$ is a rigidly-compactly generated tensor-triangulated category.

 Just as for the ``external" duality, we can define the duality using a hom functor to an object but, in this case, we use the internal hom functor: for $A\in {\cal T}^{\rm c}$, consider $A \mapsto [A,\mathbbm 1] \simeq A^\vee \otimes {\mathbbm 1} \simeq A^\vee$.
 Similarly, internal duality $(-)^\vee = [-,{\mathbbm 1}]$ applied to a morphism $A \xrightarrow{f} B$ in ${\cal T}^{\rm c}$ gives the morphism $B^\vee \xrightarrow{f^\vee} A^\vee$ in ${\cal T}^{\rm c}$.
 Since ${\cal T}$ is rigidly-compactly generated, we have that $(-)^\vee$ is an anti-equivalence $({\cal T}^{\rm c})^{\rm op} \simeq {\cal T}^{\rm c}$ with ${(-)^\vee}^\vee$ naturally equivalent to the identity functor on ${\cal T}^{\rm c}$ (see \cite[1.4]{StevTour}).
 We also apply these notations to arbitary objects and morphisms of ${\cal T}$.